simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 this mailbox will have this behavior regardless of the message size.

-This value needs to be smaller than or equals to the threshold set at
-@ref options_model_smpi_detached , because asynchronous messages are meant to be detached as well.
+This value needs to be smaller than or equals to the threshold set at :ref:`cfg=smpi/send-is-detached-thresh`, because asynchronous messages are meant to be detached as well.

 .. _options_pls: